-whether the morphological stenosis correlated with or without clinical LSS symptoms, even though various assessments of morphological stenosis, such as measurement of spinal canal area or diameter and each classification of stenosis grading, have been used for analyses^{27,28)}.
-In the general population study by Ishimoto et al., the prevalence of clinical symptoms significantly increased with increasing severity of central stenosis27).
+Recently, the focus has been on the association between anatomical central stenosis on imaging and clinical symptoms.
+There are previous studies that the morphological stenosis compared with the LSS symptoms in a hospital-based survey.7-10,24-26 According to these studies, it has remained controversial whether the morphological stenosis correlated with or without clinical LSS symptoms, even though the various assessments of morphological stenosis, such as measurement of spinal canal area or diameter, each classification of stenosis grading, were used for analyses.
+In the general population study by Ishimoto et al, the prevalence of clinical symptoms significantly increased with increasing severity of central stenosis.
 In the present study, the prevalence of typical LSS symptoms tended to increase significantly according to the severity of central stenosis and LRS, respectively.
 In addition, the agreement between the two studies suggests that the correlation between severe central stenosis and the presence of symptomatic LSS is more certain.
 Furthermore, to evaluate imaging findings for LSS, not only central canal stenosis but also lateral recess stenosis should be considered.
-It has been reported that the cross-sectional area of the lateral recesses was significantly smaller in the symptomatic LSS group than in the asymptomatic group28).
+It has been reported that the cross-sectional area of the lateral recesses was significantly smaller in the symptomatic LSS group than in the asymptomatic group.
 Another study reported that there was a weak correlation between the Oswestry disability index and LRS grade in low back pain patients without central stenosis.
-However, the participants had low back pain, and it did not evaluate specific radicular symptoms11).
+However, the participants had low back pain, and it did not evaluate specific radicular symptoms.
 In the present study, the prevalence of typical LSS symptoms increased significantly according to the severity of LRS compared with the group without typical LSS symptoms.
-It is known that degenerative spinal stenosis is primarily caused by age-related degeneration, such as protruding discs, osteophytes, hypertrophy of facet joints, and accompanying thickening of the ligamentum flavum^{1,12)}.
+It is known that degenerative spinal stenosis is primarily caused by agerelated degeneration, such as protruding discs, osteophytes, hypertrophy of facet joints, and accompanying thickening of the ligamentum flavum.
 Therefore, it is likely that advanced central stenosis is often associated with LRS.
-In the present study, the combination of higher severity grades of central stenosis (Grade C, D) and LRS (Grade 2, 3) was found in approximately 15%, and half of them were in the symptomatic LSS group.
-Since LRS showed a strong correlation (r > 0.7) with central stenosis in the present study, it was considered inappropriate to include both central stenosis and LRS in the logistic regression analysis due to their multicollinearity; therefore, the correlation between LRS and central stenosis was not evaluated.
+In the present study, the higher severity grades combination of central stenosis (Grade C, D) and LRS (Grade 2, 3) were approximately 15% and half of them were symptomatic LSS group.
+Since LRS showed the strong correlation (r>0.7) with central stenosis in the present study, it was considered inappropriate to include both central stenosis and LRS in the logistic regression analysis due to their multicollinearity; therefore, the correlation between LRS and central stenosis was not evaluated.
 The present study showed that only the most severe central stenosis was strongly related to the presence of typical LSS symptoms.
-Conversely, this and another study27) found that not all of the higher severity grades of MRI imaging cases presented with typical LSS symptoms.
-In the present study, the LSS-SSHQ score of one case with Grade D central stenosis, determined not to have typical LSS symptoms, was 2 points in questions 1-4 and 1 point in questions 5-10.
-This case showed some symptoms suggestive of LSS, but did not meet the defining criteria of the LSS-SSHQ.
-Moreover, the severity of stenosis on MRI was not associated with preoperative disability and pain, or clinical outcome at 1 year26).
-Furthermore, in the natural history of symptomatic LSS, it was shown that more than half of symptomatic LSS subjects improved their symptoms, whereas 10% of asymptomatic LSS subjects developed clinically diagnosed symptomatic LSS at 1 year follow up6).
+Conversely, in the present study and another study were found that not all of the higher severity grades of MRI imaging cases presented with typical LSS symptoms.
+In the present study, LSS-SSHQ score of one case with Grade D central stenosis but determined not to have typical LSS symptoms was 2 points in Q1-4 and 1 point in Q5-10.
+This case showed some symptoms suggestive of LSS, but did not meet the definition of LSS symptoms in the LSS-SSHQ.
+And the severity of stenosis on MRI was not associated with preoperative disability and pain, or clinical outcome at 1 year.
+Furthermore, the natural history of symptomatic LSS was shown that more than half of symptomatic LSS subjects improved their symptoms, whereas 10% of asymptomatic LSS subjects developed clinically diagnosed symptomatic LSS at 1 year follow up.
 According to the abovementioned studies, morphological spinal stenosis might not be equal to the presence of typical LSS symptoms.